galaxyproject/galaxy-hub/src/news/2019-03-galaxy-update/index.md

 # Publications

-**XXXXXX new publications** referencing, using, extending, and implementing Galaxy were added to the [Galaxy Publication Library](https://www.zotero.org/groups/galaxy) in February.
+**184 new publications** referencing, using, extending, and implementing Galaxy were added to the [Galaxy Publication Library](https://www.zotero.org/groups/galaxy) in February.

 ## Highlighted Publications